-The Board has appointed Louise Phelan as the Senior Independent Director.
-Ms. Phelan replaced Kyran McLaughlin as Senior Independent Director in June 2020.
+The Board has appointed Louise Phelan as the Senior Independent Director (SID).
 She is available to shareholders who have concerns that cannot be addressed through the Chairman, Group CEO or Group CFO and leads the annual Board review of the performance of the Chairman.